BALLAST: Bayesian Active Learning with Look-ahead Amendment for Sea-drifter Trajectories under Spatio-Temporal Vector Fields: Additional Experiment Details

 The six policies considered in the experiments of Sections \ref{sec:experiment-synthetic} and \ref{sec:experiment-suntans} are uniform (\textbf{UNIF}), Sobol sequence (\textbf{SOBOL}), distance-separation heuristic (\textbf{DIST-SEP}), \textbf{EIG}, BALLAST with optimised hyperparameters (\textbf{BALLAST-opt}) and BALLAST with true hyperparameters (\textbf{BALLAST-true}).
 Below, we will describe the details of the policies.

 \paragraph{UNIF} The UNIF policy draws uniformly a location from the spatial grid $R$ at each deployment.

-\paragraph{SOBOL} The SOBOL policy is implemented using Python's \verb|scipy.stats.qmc.sobol| function, with scramble.
+\paragraph{SOBOL} The SOBOL policy is implemented using Python's \verb|scipy.stats.qmc.sobol| with scramble.
 We first generate points on the unit square $[0,1)^2$, and then map it to our considered spatial grid $R$ where the points are converted into the indices of the spatial grid.
-Note that since we know the total number of deployments, the points are generated at once, which is not necessary, and they could be generated sequentially.
-This policy is selected as a representative of space-filling designs such as \cite{tukan2024efficient}.
+Note that since we know the total number of deployments, the points are generated at once, which is not necessary as they can be produced sequentially.
+This policy is selected as a representative of space-filling designs such as \citet{tukan2024efficient}.

 \paragraph{EIG} The EIG policy implements the standard active learning of \eqref{eqn:vanilla-AL} where the GP model used is always identical to that of BALLAST-true.

 \paragraph{BALLAST-true} The BALLAST-true policy implements Algorithm \ref{alg:BALLAST} where the GP hyperparameters are not optimised (i.e. Step 4 is skipped) but uses pre-determined, true values.
 The sample number $J$ is set to $20$ following the ablation results in Sections \ref{sec:experiment-ablation} and \ref{sec:ablation-sample-num}.
 The projection horizon is set to be the terminal time $T$ following the ablation result in Section \ref{sec:ablation-horizon}.